 The department also recommends strongly one year of calculus-based physics.

-Students in all majors and major options in the Department of Mathematical Sciences must complete a "Capstone Experience”.
+Students in all majors and major options in the Department of Mathematical Sciences must complete a "Capstone Experience."
 The aim of the department's capstone experience is to encourage independent learning.
 Students complete a research paper in the context of this course, which satisfies the L&S research requirement.
-For Mathematics majors students may choose either Math 599 or Math 575.
+Mathematics majors may choose either Math 599 or Math 575.
 Students must obtain consent of a professor to enroll in Math 599.

-Courses fall naturally into groups:
+Many courses fall naturally into groups:

-Probability and statistics group:
+Probability and Statistics Group

-For students planning to pursue graduate studies in mathematics, we recommend students take at least 36 cr upper division mathematics courses, with as many courses as possible from Pure Mathematics, Group I. Many PhD programs require reading knowledge of French, German, or Russian.
+For students planning to pursue graduate studies in mathematics, we recommend students take at least 36 cr upper division mathematics courses, with as many courses as possible from Pure Mathematics, Group 1.
+Many PhD programs require reading knowledge of French, German, or Russian.

 For students planning to pursue graduate studies in statistics or economics, we recommend Math 521, 522, and as many as possible of MthStat 361, 362, and 562-568.

 For students seeking employment in statistics after the bachelor's degree, we recommend MthStat 361, 362, and as many as possible of MthStat 562-568, as well as courses in computer programming (Comp Sci 250, 251, etc.).

-For students seeking general non-academic employment after the bachelor’s degree, we recommend courses from: the Probability and Statistics group (including MthStat 362), the Applied Mathematics group (including both modeling and differential equations), the Computational Mathematics group, Linear Algebra (Math 535), and courses in computer programming (Comp Sci 240, 250, 251, etc.).
+For students seeking general non-academic employment after the bachelor’s degree, we recommend courses from the Probability and Statistics group (including MthStat 362), the Applied Mathematics group (including both modeling and differential equations), the Computational Mathematics group, Linear Algebra (Math 535), and courses in computer programming (Comp Sci 240, 250, 251, etc.).

 For students intending to become high school mathematics teachers, we recommend courses in algebra (Math 431, 531), geometry (451, 453), linear algebra (535), numerical methods (413), advanced calculus (521, 522), the math education capstone (575), and probability and statistics (MthStat 361&362).

 For students pursuing a major in mathematics as a liberal art, for general logical and critical thinking skills, we recommend the Pure Mathematics courses.